Bardo-Konrad/QuickBlogpostPoster/README.md

 # QuickBlogpostPoster
-Helps you to quickly create a post without the hassle of logins and changing web site surroundings.
+Helps you to quickly create a blog post in blogger.com / Blogpost without the hassle of logins and changing web site surroundings.

 Enter your details in the source code and let the software send a mail to blogger.com for it to publish your post.
+This needs to be enabled first in blogger's settings.

 USAGE